amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

--- get me total salary for EACH department from Employees table select DEPARTMENT_ID,sum(salary),count(*),max(salary),min(salary),round(avg(salary)) from EMPLOYEES where DEPARTMENT_ID is not null   -- to remove null department id from result group by DEPARTMENT_ID;
+//get me total salary for EACH department from Employees table select DEPARTMENT_ID,sum(salary),count(*),max(salary),min(salary),round(avg(salary)) from EMPLOYEES where DEPARTMENT_ID is not null   -- to remove null department id from result group by DEPARTMENT_ID;

--- order results based on max salary in asc select DEPARTMENT_ID,sum(salary),count(*),max(salary),min(salary),round(avg(salary)) from EMPLOYEES where DEPARTMENT_ID is not null   -- to remove null department id from result group by DEPARTMENT_ID order by max(salary);
+//order results based on max salary in asc select DEPARTMENT_ID,sum(salary),count(*),max(salary),min(salary),round(avg(salary)) from EMPLOYEES where DEPARTMENT_ID is not null   -- to remove null department id from result group by DEPARTMENT_ID order by max(salary);

--- display department id where employees count is bigger than 5 select DEPARTMENT_ID,count(*) from EMPLOYEES group by DEPARTMENT_ID having count(*)>5 ;
+//display department id where employees count is bigger than 5 select DEPARTMENT_ID,count(*) from EMPLOYEES group by DEPARTMENT_ID having count(*)>5 ;

--- IQ --> display duplicate(more than one) firstnames from employees table select first_name,count(*) from EMPLOYEES group by first_name having count(*)>1 order by 2 desc;
+//IQ --> display duplicate(more than one) firstnames from employees table select first_name,count(*) from EMPLOYEES group by first_name having count(*)>1 order by 2 desc;

--- display annual salary for all employees as annual_salary
+//display annual salary for all employees as annual_salary
 	select FIRST_NAME, SALARY*12  from EMPLOYEES;

-   -- find second highest dynamicly
+//find second highest dynamicly
         select max(salary) from EMPLOYEES
         where salary < (select max(salary) from EMPLOYEES);

-            -- how many employee we have for each department name select DEPARTMENT_NAME,count(*) from departments d left join employees e on d.DEPARTMENT_ID = e.DEPARTMENT_ID
+//how many employee we have for each department name
+    select DEPARTMENT_NAME,count(*) from departments d left join employees e on d.DEPARTMENT_ID = e.DEPARTMENT_ID
     group by DEPARTMENT_NAME;

-      -- LEFT  JOIN
+//LEFT  JOIN
     select FIRST_NAME,DEPARTMENT_NAME from departments d left join employees e on d.DEPARTMENT_ID = e.DEPARTMENT_ID;

---6.Display All cities and related country names  including with countries without city
+// Display All cities and related country names  including with countries without city
     select * from COUNTRIES;
     select distinct COUNTRY_ID from LOCATIONS;

-    -- RIGHT JOIN
+// RIGHT JOIN
     select CITY,COUNTRY_NAME from LOCATIONS L right join COUNTRIES C on L.COUNTRY_ID = C.COUNTRY_ID;

- -- 7. Display manager name of 'Neena'
+// Display manager name of 'Neena'

 select MANAGER_ID from employees where FIRST_NAME='Neena';